nhurlock/vue-simple-state/README.md

     }
 }
 ```
-Read more about `readonly` [in Vue's docs](https://v3.vuejs.org/api/basic-reactivity.html#readonly).
-Read more about `ref` [in Vue's docs](https://v3.vuejs.org/api/refs-api.html#ref).

 ### `computed(fn)` - Create a read-only computed state variable using a function
-Variables created using the `computed` method take a function to pull out a value from state. `computed` returns a read-only computed variable using `Vue`'s built-in method
+Variables created using the `computed` method take a function to pull out a value from state. `computed` is used as a [computed](https://v3.vuejs.org/guide/reactivity-computed-watchers.html#computed-values) variable, its value will be accessed using the `value` property.
 * `fn <(state) => any>` - Function used to extract value from state
 ```javascript
 import { useState } from 'vue-simple-state'